Jason Hughes (actor): Career

 In 2005, Hughes began starring in the murder mystery television series Midsomer Murders as Detective Sergeant Ben Jones.
 The show revolves around two detectives who solve gory and unique murders amongst the tranquil setting of Midsomer County.
 Hughes was originally told to speak in an English accent as his Welsh accent did not fit the character criteria, but the character's background was then changed, allowing him to use his own Welsh accent.
 Hughes was aware of the show's repertoire after watching a few episodes and he knew the standards the directors were looking for.
-In the years prior to the role, Hughes had had a second child and was shooting a film in Ireland where all his income went into paying bills.
+In the years prior to the role, Hughes's wife had had a second child and he was shooting a film in Ireland where all his income went into paying bills.
 After feeling "irresponsible" and "letting myself, wife and children down", when his agent spoke to him about an interview for Midsomer Murders which gave him a steady ten months of work a year; he described it as a "gift from the angels".
 After two years in this role, Hughes had a steady pay cheque, which caused him to sign-up for another two years, then another three.
-His seven years of acting in Midsomer influenced Hughes's acting by learning technical language and getting used to the lines and formats of scripts.
 In 2013, he left Midsomer Murders but returned for one episode of Series 19 in 2017.
 After leaving Midsomer Murders, he briefly moved to Hollywood, but soon decided to return to the United Kingdom.
 He has since played supporting roles in dramas such as Marcella and The Pact.